 Since most nursing degrees are generalist programs, students may receive limited labor and delivery education.

 Students in Florida, Indiana, Missouri, Nevada, New Mexico, Texas, or Utah can complete the hybrid bachelor’s of science in nursing at Western Governors University.
-Although the majority of the coursework is offered online, students are required to attend in-person labs and clinicals.
+Although most of the coursework is offered online, students must attend in-person labs and clinicals.
 To ensure students are prepared for the rigorous coursework, they must complete 10 prerequisite classes.

 The first term of this program is a pre-nursing curriculum that does not include clinical courses and is designed to get students up to speed.
 The subsequent terms are all clinical nursing curricula.
 Students can finish this program in as little as three six-month terms, although most students complete the degree in five.
 Since this is a competency-based program, students must demonstrate they understand the material and can complete the degree at their own pace rather than being beholden to a schedule.

-Registered nurses who want to earn a bachelor’s of science in nursing can complete the online program at Colorado Technical University.
-With eight start dates a year and asynchronous classes, this program is incredibly flexible that students can complete while still working.
-Clinical experiences can even be completed in the student’s home community, so there is no need to relocate.
+Registered nurses who want to earn a bachelor of science in nursing can complete the online program at Colorado Technical University.
+With eight start dates a year and asynchronous classes, this program is incredibly flexible and students can complete it while still working.
+Clinical experiences can even be completed in the student’s home community, so relocation is unnecessary.
 This program not only aims to prepare students to handle the complex needs of patients but also to step as leaders in their workplace.

-Applicants must already be licensed registered nurses to be eligible for this program.
-Required coursework in this program includes challenges and trends in contemporary nursing, nursing informatics, population-based nursing, alternative and complementary interventions, and safety and quality improvement in nursing practice.
+To be eligible for this program, applicants must already be licensed registered nurses.
+Required coursework includes challenges and trends in contemporary nursing, nursing informatics, population-based nursing, alternative and complementary interventions, and safety and quality improvement in nursing practice.
 Students must also complete general education requirements in English, ethics, and history or government affairs.

 Rasmussen University Nursing School